wrborrelli/Active-Learning-Sampling/README.md

 Any support related inquiries may be directed to wborrelli@fordham.edu.

 ## Authors and Acknowledgement
-Dr. Joshua Schrier, Kim B. and Stephen E. Bepler Chair Professor of Chemistry at Fordham University, was immensely helpful in all aspects of this project.
+Dr. Joshua Schrier, Kim B. and Stephen E. Bepler Chair of Chemistry at Fordham University, was immensely helpful in all aspects of this project.